geraldfingburke/webt-2300/README.md

-# webt-2300
+# WEBT-2300 - Client-Side Programming in JavaScript
-Code Examples for WEBT 2300 - Client-Side Programming in JavaScript
+This repository contains code for labs and example projects